Honda CRF1000L Africa Twin 2019

 The Africa Twin’s semi-double cradle steel frame provides the perfect balance of high-speed stability and genuine off-road ability by combining sheer strength with flexibility.
 The engine is mounted on 6 engine hangers, which keeps vibration to a minimum, avoiding the need for steering dampers.
 For 2018, the addition of a lithium-ion battery contributes to a 2.3kg overall weight saving, while several detail changes further improve the machine’s off-road ability and durability.

 The fully adjustable 45mm Showa inverted forks, fully-adjustable rear shock, dual radial-mount Nissin four-piston brake calipers and 310mm ‘wave’ style floating discs are unchanged for 2018.
 The 21-inch front and 18-inch rear spoked wheels are now constructed from stainless steel, and for 2018 block tyres are also approved for fitment.

 The Africa Twin is styled with minimum bodywork in a tough, lightweight form that offers both wind protection for the rider and a slim, agile feel.
 Dual LED headlights maintain the original’s presence, while the negative LCD meter closely follows the layout of the Dakar race machine.
 Seat height adjusts 20mm from the standard 870mm down to 850mm, and an 18.8-litre fuel tank provides great touring range.

-The Honda CRF1000L Africa Twin 2018 will be available in Australia in Matte Ballistic Black Metallic, Pearl Glare White (Tricolor) and Grand Prix Red (Team HRC Rally colour)
+The Honda CRF1000L Africa Twin 2019 is available in Australia in Matte Ballistic Black Metallic and Grand Prix Red (Team HRC Rally colour)